grafana/loki/docs/sources/configuration/_index.md

 # This also determines how cache keys are chosen when result caching is enabled
 # CLI flag: -querier.split-queries-by-interval
 [split_queries_by_interval: <duration> | default = 30m]

+# Deprecated: Use deletion_mode per tenant configuration instead.
+# CLI flag: -compactor.allow_deletes
+[allow_deletes: <boolean> | default = false]

+# Deletion mode.
+# Can be one of "disabled", "filter-only", or "filter-and-delete".
+# When set to "filter-only" or "filter-and-delete", and if
+# retention_enabled is true, then the log entry deletion API endpoints are available.
+# CLI flag: -boltdb.shipper.compactor.deletion-mode
+[deletion_mode: <string> | default = "filter-and-delete"]
 ```

 ## sigv4_config